KarMiles/polish-girl-painting/README.md

 <br>

 ## 1.v.
 Surface <a name='surface'></a>
-The goal behind building the webpage for the Artist is priritising exposition of the Artist's items.
+One of the goals behind building the webpage for the Artist is exposition of the Artist's items.
 Usage of colour is minimised to leave space to the art itself.
 This is reflected in the webpage surface.

 ### **Colour Palette**
 Colour palette reflects the simplicity of an art gallery.
 For this purpose pastel colours are used, mainly blue and red with light shades of beige.
 Blue brings cleanliness and lightness to mind and red is commonly associated with health care while light beige binds them together in a subtle, friendly environment.